rookasgit/Nodus/ARCHITECTURE.md

 Whenever a multi-part process requires parsing, Nodus utilizes strict `responseMimeType: "application/json"` combined with explicit JSON definitions in `responseSchema`.
 * **The Synthesizer Panel:** The synthesis stage forces the LLM to output specific keys: `heatmap_data` (agent-to-agent alignment arrays), `radar_data` (numerical mapping on specific cognitive axes), `alignment_quotes`, and a `whitepaper_markdown`.
 * **Deterministic Fallback:** Where search integrations prevent the Gemini API from using `responseMimeType`, the system employs a resilient `try/catch` and regex-based string extraction to manually rip the payload out of standard markdown formatting.
+* **Strategic Looping:** The responseSchema now includes suggested_next_questions: string[].
+These are parsed and rendered as ActionPills that feed back into the main orchestrator to maintain conversation momentum.

 ### 3. The Canvas Editor & Fuzzy Anchoring
 Traditional AI "Reviewers" break entirely if the user alters the text containing the targeted margin comment.
 Nodus uses a custom implementation in `src/components/CanvasEditor.tsx`.